-"A Birth Attendant must tactfully use her ‘Mother Wit’ to empower the parents and strive to maintain harmony within the laboring environment; by tuning into her instincts which will enable her to conduct the natural rhythm of labor and the flow of positive energy."
+"A Midwife must tactfully use her ‘Mother Wit’ to empower the parents and strive to maintain harmony within the laboring environment; by tuning into her instincts which will enable her to conduct the natural rhythm of labor and the flow of positive energy."

-Traditional Birth Attendants were once the primary care takers for expectant families and provided a more intimate model of care.
+Traditional Midwives were once the primary care takers for expectant families and provided a more intimate model of care.
 Their indigenous practices predate modern medicine by several millennia.
-These women were taught extensive women and newborn care through apprenticeship model, whereas she was privy to receive great knowledge and wisdom from her predecessors.
-During this time women and babies were cared for wholistically, and serviced with great pride and dignity by Traditional Birth Attendants.
+These women were taught extensive women and newborn care through apprenticeship models, whereas she was privy to receive great knowledge and wisdom from her predecessors.
+During this time women and babies were cared for wholistically, and serviced with respect and dignity by Traditional Birth Attendants.

-Out-of-hospital birth requires parents to be fully engaged in their care to make the best decisions possible and help ensure a safe and healthy experience.
-Please call to schedule a FREE Consultation and to learn more details about Traditional Birth Attendant Care.
+Out-of-hospital birth requires parents to be fully engaged in their care to make the best decisions possible and to help ensure a safe and healthy experience.
 Listed below are some of the services provided within this scope of practice.

-- Life after Birth Postpartum Support & Counseling (see Loven Baby page)
+Life after Birth Postpartum Support & Counseling (see After Birth page)

-Traditional Birth Attendant services $3,500, includes a $500 nonrefundable retainer fee.
+Call to schedule a FREE consultation.
 Providing services within a 2-hour radius of I-285.

 Birth Assistants (a.k.a Monitrice) differ from doulas as they are educated to work within evidence-based standards of practice as it relates to labor management in effort to facilitate optimal outcomes.
-A Birth Assistant's training includes Pregnancy Nutrition Guidelines, Leopold's Maneuver (palpation), infant Positioning, Fetal Heart Monitoring, Cervical Dilation, CPR and Neonatal Resuscitation.
-The skills that they develop are medically proven to make a true difference in the experience of birth.
+A Birth Assistant's training includes Pregnancy Nutrition Guidelines, Leopold's Maneuver (palpation), Infant Positioning, Fetal Heart Monitoring, Cervical Dilation, CPR and Neonatal Resuscitation.
+The skills that they develop are proven to improve birth outcomes.

 A Birth Assistant does not replace your midwife or other practitioners.
 The services provided by a Birth Assistant are complementary to routine prenatal visits and hospital or out-of-hospital birth experiences.
-She provides additional and individual support in an intimate setting.
+Birth Assistants provide additional and individual support in an intimate setting.

 These services include all above mentioned as well as: